Neelakurinji123/kindle-analog-clock/README.md

 `./clock.py svg`

-It will create a SVG file in working sirectory.
+It will create a SVG file in working directory.

 #### b) test 2: Output to display and a PNG file